-England’s biggest cities, including London, Birmingham and Manchester, are extremely multicultural, with residents whose families have come to the country from all over the world.
+England’s major cities, including London, Birmingham, Bristol and Liverpool, are extremely multicultural, with residents whose families have come to the country from all over the world.
 This means that in most places in England, you’ll still be able to find food from all kinds of cultures: from Indian curries to Brazilian barbecues.

-You’ll also have a truly wonderful country to explore when you’re not studying.
-From impressive castles and cathedrals, to stunning waterways and countryside, exploring outside English cities can be greatly rewarding.
-There are interesting places to visit up and down the country, including seaside towns with fresh fish and chips, picturesque countryside villages, and exciting festivals and events all year long.
+You’ll also have a wonderful landscape to explore when you’re not studying.
+From impressive castles and cathedrals to stunning waterways, there are interesting places to visit up and down the country.
+These include seaside towns with fresh fish and chips, picturesque countryside villages, and exciting festivals and events all year long.

 As a student, you’ll be able to have an incredible time in England, and its rich academic traditions and history makes it a superb place to get an education.
-Read all about student life in England and the UK, or click on the links below to see where you could study.
+Read all about student life in England and the UK, or click on the links below to see where you could study and where.